sodaru/pip/README.md

 - Call `pipStart()` when the app enters background (`AppLifecycleState.inactive`)
 - Call `pipStop()` when the app returns to foreground (`AppLifecycleState.resumed`)
 - Recommended to use `autoEnterEnabled` for automatic PiP mode entry
+- The `contentView` will be added to the PiP view after setup, and you are responsible for rendering the content view
+- Choose appropriate `controlStyle` based on your needs:
+  - Style 0: Shows all system controls (default)
+  - Style 1: Hides forward and backward buttons
+  - Style 2: Hides play/pause button and progress bar (recommended)
+  - Style 3: Hides all system controls including close and restore buttons
+- How to set the size of the PiP window?
+Just set the `preferredContentWidth` and `preferredContentHeight` in the `PipOptions`

 ## Best Practices